cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 error handling to the application.
 An unpacker SHOULD document which of these two alternatives has been chosen.
+CBOR based protocols that include the use of packed CBOR MAY require that unpacking errors are tolerated in some positions.

 ## Referencing Shared Items